wwoods/python-vuespa/README.md

 As a shortcut in e.g. template callbacks, can use `$vuespa.update('propName', 'shoe', 32)` to place the call to `api_shoe` and then set the resulting value in `propName`.

 History:
+* 2020-05-27 - 0.2.9 release.
+Websockets may now receive interactions via HTTP GET/POST requests, to allow child tabs from a Vuespa application to direct the parent tab.
+This is useful primarily for plugins, which execute code uncontrolled by the core application author, and might execute in an IFrame.
+Additionally, a `config_web_callback` method has been added which allows for registering arbitrary HTTP endpoints.
 * 2020-04-02 - 0.2.8 release.
 Production mode no longer runs 'npm install' if dist folder exists already.
 * 2020-02-04 - 0.2.7 release.
 Fixed an error from moving to aiohttp websocket.
 Fixed vue serve hot reloading.
 * 2020-01-06 - 0.2.6 release.
 A few things: